-Depicting majestic religious fervour, Krishna Janmashtami is a Hindu festival, celebrating the birth of the God Krishna, the eighth avatar of Lord Vishnu.
+Depicting majestic religious fervour, Krishna Janmashtami is a religious Hindu festival, celebrating the birth of Lord Krishna, the eighth avatar of Lord Vishnu.
 This festival falls on Ashtami, the eighth day of the Krishna Paksha as per the Hindu lunar calendar in the month of Shravana.
+As per the Gregorian calendar, it mostly falls in the month of August.

-The festival of Janmashtami, dedicated to him, is celebrated with great fervour in Mathura and Vrindavan.
-However, it is a PAN-India festival and is celebrated all over the country in states like Delhi, Assam, Manipur, West Bengal, Odisha, Madhya Pradesh, Andhra Pradesh and many other parts of the country.
+The festival of Janmashtami, dedicated to him, is celebrated with great fervour in Mathura and Vrindavan, however, it is a pan-India festival and is celebrated all across the country in states like Delhi, Assam, Manipur, West Bengal, Odisha, Madhya Pradesh, Andhra Pradesh and many other parts of India.

-Then, it was on the day of Devaki and Vasudeva’s marriage that a godly voice echoed through the sky prophesying that the eighth son from their marriage would be the cause of Kansa’s annihilation and will eventually end all the tyranny on Earth.
-Thus, Kansa, Devaki's brother, became alert and ensured that none of their children lives.
-But he failed and eventually was killed by their eighth son, Lord Krishna.
+Later, on the day of Devaki and Vasudeva’s marriage, a holy voice echoed through the sky prophesying that the eighth son from their marriage would be the cause of Kansa’s annihilation and will eventually end all the tyranny on Earth.
+Thus, Kansa, Devaki's brother, became vigilant and ensured that none of the couple's children lives.
+But he failed to do so and eventually was killed by their eighth son, Lord Krishna.

-Lord Krishna has also been worshipped as the Svayam Bhagavan.
-Did you know that he is also the source of inspiration for various performance arts such as Bharatnatyam, Kathakali, Odissi, Manipuri dance forms?
+Kanha is also worshipped as Svayam Bhagavan.
+Did you know that he is the source of inspiration for various performance arts as well, such as Bharatnatyam, Kathakali, Odissi, and Manipuri dance forms?

-The psychedelic charm of Krishna is somewhat more observed in places like Vrindavan, Jagannath, Odisha, Dwarka and Junagadh in Gujarat.
-Furthermore, he has been given many names such as Madhusudan, Navnitachora, Parthasarathi, Madhava, Yadhunandana, Nandalal, Radhaavallabha, Yogeshwara, Govinda and more.
+The psychedelic charm of Lord Krishna can be witnessed to the tee in places like Vrindavan, Jagannath, Odisha, Dwarka and Junagadh.
+The much-loved Lord has been given 108 names by his devotees such as Madhusudan, Navnitachora, Parthasarathi, Madhava, Yadhunandana, Nandalal, Radhaavallabha, Yogeshwara, Govinda and more, all being used in different places to worship him.

-It is from the 1960s that the worship of the Lord has gained momentum and encompassed the western world as well.
+While he is being revered in India ever since the evolution of man, it was in the 1960s that his popularity gained momentum in the first-world countries as well.
 This has become possible mainly owing to the efforts of ISKCON (International Society for Krishna Consciousness).

-1. Fasting and Jagarans.
-On the day of Krishna Janmashtami, people indulge in fasting, praying, singing and sharing sweets with each other.
-The whole environment depicts bliss, celebrations and enthusiasm.
-People also participate in night vigils (jagarans) relishing the bhakti of their lord.
+1. Fasting and Jagrans.
+On this day, people indulge in fasting, praying, singing and sharing sweets with each other.
+The whole environment oozes bliss, celebrations and enthusiasm.
+People also participate in night vigils (jagrans), relishing in the bhakti of their lord.

 2. Krishna Lila.
-In many temples, Krishna lilas are organized depicting the life of Lord Krishna.
-People come to see and experience the way Lord Krishna was.
-Especially, on the occasion of Krishna Janmashtami, the temples are decorated with great zeal.
-There are processions, bhajans, kirtan, and Satsang which is organized at many places to celebrate the birth of the eighth avatar of Vishnu.
+In many temples, Krishna Lilas are organized depicting the life of Lord Krishna.
+People come to see and experience the way Lord Krishna used to be, especially, on the occasion of Krishna Janmashtami.
+There are processions, bhajans, kirtans, and Satsang that are organized at many places to celebrate the birthday of the eighth avatar of Vishnu.

-Krishna Janamashtami is celebrated with great fervour and there are many delightful delicacies prepared as well on this occasion such as Malai Peda, Makhan Misri & Panjeeri, Shrikhand, Seedai, Murukku, Thatai & Vella Aval, etc.
+3. Janamashtami Food.
+Krishna Janamashtami is celebrated with great fervour and there are many delightful delicacies prepared as well, on this occasion such as Malai Peda, Makhan Misri & Panjeeri, Shrikhand, Seedai, Murukku, Thatai, Vella Aval, etc.

 Vrindavan is a hub of spiritual and cultural prominence.
 It is situated at an approximate distance of 183, 1,415, 1,532, and 2,177 km from Delhi, Mumbai, Kolkata and Bengaluru respectively.
 Here is how you can travel to Vrindavan via the following means of transportation.